8 unsung towns and villages to visit in the Algarve, Portugal

 Starting in the east, Tavira is the odd one out on this list, as you could say it's already a fully fledged holiday resort.
 It's also too quaint, dramatic and historic not to be included.

 A Roman-era bridge ripples through its historic core, setting the tone, and when I first came here in the nineties it felt like there were more churches than people.
 Although Tavira has got busier over the years, it's still a lovely place to stroll around.

 A huge bonus is that you can catch a boat out to the Ilha de Tavira where mile-upon-mile of unspoilt white beach awaits.
 There is so much space here that the beach never feels crowded.

 2. Santa Luzia

-For an Algarve holiday with a difference, you can't beat exploring the many coastal towns and villages sprinkled along Portugal's southern edge.
-If you're feeling inspired to get out there and start discovering these gems for yourself, don't miss the latest offers on holidays to the Algarve from TUI, which departs from airports all over the UK.
+Inspired to discover these Algarvian towns?
+Don't miss the latest offers on holidays to the Algarve from TUI, which departs from airports all over the UK.
 You can also find out more about the weather in Algarve, and see when we think is the best time to go.

 More about the Algarve

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers